ammarjabakji/JsExamples/readme.md

 ```

 # Task Name
-## Sort companies by start year without mutating the original data
+## Sort companies by start year from newest to oldest without mutating the original data